Quantum State Smoothing for Linear Gaussian Systems

 Smoothing and filtering are techniques in classical estimation of dynamical systems to calculate probability density functions (PDFs) of quantities of interest at some time $t$, based on available data from noisy observation of such quantities in time.
 In filtering, the observed data up to time $t$ is used in the calculation.
 In smoothing, the observed data both before (past) and after (future) $t$ can be used.
 For dynamical systems where real-time estimation of the unknown parameters is not required, smoothing almost always gives more accurate estimates than filtering.
 In the quantum realm, numerous formalisms have been introduced which use past and future information~ \cite{ABL64,AAV88,Tsa09a,Tsa09b,GJM13,Cha13,Ohki15}.
 Many of these ideas have been applied, theoretically and experimentally, to the estimation of unknown classical parameters affecting quantum systems~\cite{WheatleyPRL10,TWC11,YonezawaSci12,Iwa13,Bud17,Hua18,LavWis18}, or of hidden results of quantum measurements~\cite{HuletWV91,CamHua14,TanPRL15,RybMol15,Tan16,ZhaMol17}.
 The optimal improvement obtained by using future information in these applications comes from using classical Bayesian smoothing to obtain the PDF of the variables of interest.

 Despite such applications of smoothing to quantum parameter estimation, a quantum analogue for the classical smoothed state (i.e.~the PDF) was still missing.
 As quantum operators for a system at time $t$ do not commute with operators representing the results of later measurements on that system \cite{WisMil10}, a na\"ive generalisation of the classical smoothing technique would not result in a proper quantum state \cite{Tsa09b,GJM13,Ohki15}.
-As elucidated by Tsang \cite{Tsa09b} (see also the Supplemental Material of \cite{GJM13}), such a procedure would result in a ``state'' that gives the (typically anomalous) weak-value \cite{AAV88} as its expectation value for any observable.
-Thus, we will refer to this type of smoothed ``state'' for a quantum system as the Smoothed Weak-Value (SWV) state.
-In contrast to this, Guevara and Wiseman \cite{GueWis15} recently proposed a theory of quantum state smoothing which also generalises classical smoothing but which gives a proper smoothed quantum state, i.e., both Hermitian and positive semi-definite.
+As elucidated by Tsang \cite{Tsa09b} (see also the Supplemental Material of \cite{GJM13}), such a procedure would result in a ``state'' that gives the (typically anomalous) weak-value \cite{AAV88} as its expectation value for any observable. {\red A different way of doing quantum smoothing by na\"ive generalisation of the classical theory, also introduced by Tsang \cite{Tsa09b}, is to treat the Wigner distribution as if it were a classical PDF, giving rise to a smoothed Wigner distribution (SWD).
+The ``state'' corresponding to the SWD is also, in general, not a proper quantum state.} In contrast to this, Guevara and Wiseman \cite{GueWis15} recently proposed a theory of quantum state smoothing which also generalises classical smoothing but which gives a proper smoothed quantum state, i.e., both Hermitian and positive semi-definite.